alexv8888/ITbootcamp/mikrotik/README.md

 ## _Description_

-This playbook adds users for the l2tp vpn to the Mikrotik router.
-Usernames ans passwords are stored in the vault.yaml.
+This playbook adds users for the l2tp vpn to the Mikrotik router and creates passwords for them.
+Usernames are stored in the vault.yaml.

 ## _How to use_

 - Set the router ip in the inv.yaml
-- Put vpn profile name, usernames and passwords of the users in the vault.yaml
+- Put the vpn profile name and usernames in the vault.yaml
 - Run:
 ```sh
 ansible-playbook -i inv.yaml routeros.yaml --ask-vault-pass
 ```
+- Generated passwords are stored in /tmp/passwords/{{ username }}

 Result example:

 ![winbox_window](winbox.jpg)